Prasanthloganathan52/travel-landing-page/README.md

 Responsive design that adapts to various screen sizes and devices.
 Visually appealing layout with engaging images and content.
 Interactive elements to enhance user experience.
 Utilizes HTML and CSS styling.

 Demo
-A live demo of the project can be found
+A live demo of the project can be found https://rococo-profiterole-5350bb.netlify.app/

-Installation
-Clone the repository: git clone

 Usage
 Open the index.html file in your preferred web browser to view the landing page.
 Explore the different sections and interactive elements to get a feel for the travel experience.